BioJulia/FASTX.jl/docs/src/index.md

 ## Description

-FASTX provides a Reader for I/O for the FASTA, text based sequence format.
+FASTX provides I/O and utilities for manipulating FASTA and FASTQ, formatted sequence data files.

 ## Installation

 FASTX is bundled into the [Bio.jl](https://github.com/BioJulia/Bio.jl) package, so you may not need to install this package explicitly.
-However, if you do, you can install BioSequences from the Julia REPL:
+However, if you do, you can install FASTX from the Julia REPL:

 ```julia
 using Pkg